-Over the Rainbow birthday party
+Rainbow birthday party

 Arlo’s third birthday just happened and I can not quite believe I’m sat here now telling you all I am a mum to a three year old… time really does fly by!
+Here is how we celebrated with a rainbow birthday party.

 When it comes to party planning for us there’s always a few important elements which include: decorations, activities, food, cake and goody bags.
 Even though the only children were Arlo and his cousins I wanted to bring the same vibes this year.

-Arlo’s cake was ordered months in advance for his original party from a family friend with the original “On the farm” theme – at the last minute a rainbow was added for the party and Arlo loved looking at all the little details.
+Arlo’s cake was ordered months in advance for his original party from a family friend with the original “On the farm” theme – at the last minute a rainbow was added for the home party and Arlo loved looking at all the little details.
 We love cake in this family and this one tasted just as good as it looked!

 I froze some more animal toys in water balloons over night and the kids were delighted with all the mini beasts they had to collect and find – seeing them work together to find tools and help each other created a new dimension to the play – Arlo learnt the smash method from his older cousins and they also colluded together to ask for tools, salt and warm water to get all the bugs out of the ice.
+Nothing at all to do with rainbows but we do love a tuff tray in this family so any excuse!

 Lincoln with his broken leg in a plaster cast was designated as the keeper of bugs by the others who made sure to include him which was lovely to see.
 They kept coming back to this all day!